 The Role of Universities in Promoting and Providing Lifelong Learning – DUK’s Strategic Approach

 At DUK, continuing education is not just a field of training but rather a core competence.
-The entire teaching structure is geared towards the particular standards and requirements of middle-aged professionals and executives guided by the experienced LLL specialists.
+The entire teaching structure is geared towards the particular standards and requirements of middle-aged professionals and executives guided by the experienced LLL specialists, with more than 50 per cent of students having worked in their fields for more than 10 years.

 Want to learn more how DUK is strategically approaching lifelong learning?
 Read the detailed case study at: http://ub-cooperation.eu/index/casestudies